Thursday, December 18, 2008

 You did doughnuts.
 Again.
 We've seen the doughnuts.
 We've seen the breaking test and the drag race.

-that when your English cousins do comparative road tests on less-than-thrilling cars the tests themselves are always mockeries of normal usability tests, the testing is a slapstick routine minus the pies and the results are ridiculously skewed and unimportant?
+Did the words 'family car' not ring any bells?
+No?
+I'll try another question: at the risk of borrowing too much from UK Top Gear, have you noticed that when your English cousins do comparative road tests on less-than-thrilling cars the tests themselves are always mockeries of normal usability tests, the testing is a slapstick routine minus the pies and the results are ridiculously skewed and unimportant?
 Have you noticed how entertaining that is?

 I'll give you a clue: how about a family car test that involves, oh I don't know, a family?
 Why weren't the hosts dressed up in floral dresses and skateboarding shorts and told to fetch as many groceries as possible for their respective vehicles?
 Why weren't a gaggle of school kids raced around the track in the back seat on their way to footy practices with points for whoever's surrogate children kicked the most goals?
 I just thought of those then, and I'm doing it for free.